Chiefwiggy/JavaSimpleGameEngine/README.md

 This is a sample project I made for my brother.
 It's nothing special, but it's a very simplified game engine to teach him about design patterns.

 You do not require Maven/Gradle to compile.
-Within the Drivers folder, Driver.java contains the main function.
+Within the Engine.Drivers folder, Driver.java contains the main function.

 ## Game Objects